AIGAdc/dcdesignweek.org/_events-dcdw/small-humans-big-design.markdown

 Carolyn’s work has been published in *Communication Arts*, *PRINT*, *Grafik*, *HOW* and *The Washington Post*.
 She and her daughter, fondly nick-named “Biscuit”, both have a passion for bright colors and bacon!
 We’ll gather at Steadfast Supply, a shop whose mission is to bolster the local community by introducing emerging and independent brands and designers into the D.C. market.
 Bring all of your small ones — whether experienced artists or beginners, everyone is welcome.

-**There is a $5 refundable charge (per family) to reserve your spot – you’ll get a refund when you show up and check-in!**
+**There is a $5 refundable charge (per family) to reserve your spot – you’ll get a refund when you show up and check in!**

 ## About Steadfast Supply